Hamish-McLean/Hamish-McLean/README.md

-I am a molecular biologist, currently working as a Research Assistant at NIAB EMR.
+I am a PhD student at NIAB EMR.
+My project is titled: Investigating the abiotic and biotic factors affecting apple canker (_Neonectria ditissima_) symptom development.

-I am currently learning bioinformatics in preparation for my PhD, which I'm hoping to start in Oct 2021.
-- I have been doing the Genomic Data Science specialisation course on [coursera](https://www.coursera.org/specializations/genomic-data-science).
-My work for this course can be found in [this repository](https://github.com/Cycadophyta/genomic-data-science/).
+## PhD
+My PhD project is divided into three work packages.

+### WP1 Rhizosphere

+### WP2 Waterlogging

+### WP3 Biocontrols

-- I have also been working through some bioinformatics problems on [Rosalind](http://rosalind.info/about/).
-My work can be found in [this repository](https://github.com/Cycadophyta/rosalind/).
+I have also been working through some bioinformatics problems on [Rosalind](http://rosalind.info/about/).
+My work can be found in [this repository](rosalind).

 I have also been working on some IoT projects.